brian-j-smith/Mamba.jl/doc/samplers/amm.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: amm!(v::AMMVariate, SigmaF::Cholesky{Float64}, logf::Function; \
+.. function:: sample!(v::AMMVariate; adapt::Bool=true)
-                   adapt::Bool=true)

-    Simulate one draw from a target distribution using an adaptive mixture Metropolis sampler.
+    Draw one sample from a target distribution using the AMM sampler.
 Parameters are assumed to be continuous and unconstrained.

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-When running the sampler in adaptive mode, the ``v`` argument in a successive call to the function should contain the ``tune`` field returned by the previous call.
+When running the sampler in adaptive mode, the ``v`` argument in a successive call to the function will contain the ``tune`` field returned by the previous call.
-        * ``SigmaF`` : Cholesky factorization of the covariance matrix for the non-adaptive multivariate normal proposal distribution.
-        * ``logf`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant).
         * ``adapt`` : whether to adaptively update the proposal distribution.

     **Value**